 - Gas is the unit that measures the amount of computational effort required to execute operations on Ethereum.
-It is paid by the user to the miners.
+It is paid by the user to the validators.

 - The $ value of gas is calculated as the multiplication of gas amount, gas price, and Ether price.

 - While gas is unavoidable when using Ethereum network, there are ways to save gas costs.

 Many people settled their very first crypto purchase on the second biggest coin, Ethereum, and find themselves losing money when transferring the asset between platforms or wallets.
 Some may get confused or even frustrated since nowadays the commercial banks and financial institutions charge little to no fees for transferring assets among accounts.
 Why do crypto transfers cost and where does the money go?
 People may have that question in mind before they get to know the essential elements of the Ethereum network – gas.